Pineapple and Coconut Fool Recipe is a healthy and delicious start to the new year.

 Pineapple and Coconut Fool Recipe

-In a small saucepan over medium-high heat combine the pineapple, coconut sugar and lime and simmer until slightly thickened, almost jam like.
+In a small saucepan over medium-high heat combine the pineapple, coconut sugar and lime and simmer until slightly thickened, almost jam like, about 15 minutes.
 Let cool completely then chill in an airtight container.
-The mixture will thicken up more once chilled
+The mixture will thicken up more once chilled.
+About 2 hours for chill time.

 When ready to serve prepare the whipped cream.
 Either using full fat heavy cream or coconut cream* whip until thickened, add in the vanilla and sweeten with coconut sugar until desired sweetness level is reached.